MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/secured-core-server.md

 - Defense again firmware level attacks.
 - Protecting the OS from the execution of unverified code.

-## What makes a Secured-core Server
+## What makes a Secured-core server

 Secured-core started with Windows PCs through a deep collaboration between Microsoft and PC manufacturing partners to provide the most elevated Windows security ever.
 Microsoft has expanded the partnership further with server manufacturing partners to help ensure Windows Server delivers a secure operating system environment.

 Windows Server integrates closely with the hardware to provide increasing levels of security:

 - Recommended baseline: The recommended minimum for all systems to provide foundational system integrity.
 Uses TPM 2.0 for a hardware root of trust, secure boot.
-- Secured-core Server: Recommended for systems and industry requiring higher levels of assurance.
+- Secured-core server: Recommended for systems and industry requiring higher levels of assurance.
 Secured-core builds on the previous features and uses advanced processor capabilities to provide protection from firmware attacks.

-The following table shows how each security concept and feature are used to create a Secured-core Server.
+The following table shows how each security concept and feature are used to create a Secured-core server.

 | Concept | Feature | Requirement | Recommended baseline | Secured-Core server |
 |---|---|---|---|---|